City-wide strikes bring Hong Kong to a standstill

 Lam acknowledged that her attempt to push through the now-suspended extradition bill had been a "failure."
 She pledged to "engage more, listen more and do more to meet the wishes of Hong Kong."

-But in a move that is likely to further anger protesters, Lam refused to resign an
+But in a move that is likely to further anger protesters, Lam refused to resign and said it wasn't within her power